 Overview of DCR

-The New Jersey Division on Civil Rights (DCR) is the state agency charged with enforcing New Jersey’s civil rights laws, including the New Jersey Law Against Discrimination (LAD) and the New Jersey Family Leave Act (NJFLA).
+The New Jersey Division on Civil Rights (DCR) is the state agency charged with enforcing New Jersey’s civil rights laws, including the New Jersey Law Against Discrimination (LAD), the New Jersey Family Leave Act (NJFLA), and the Fair Chance in Housing Act (FCHA) effective January 1, 2022.
 The mission of DCR is to protect the people of New Jersey from discrimination and bias-based harassment in employment, housing, and public accommodations.

 DCR has several bureaus that work to prevent, eliminate, and remedy individual and systemic discrimination and bias-based harassment:

 - DCR’s Enforcement Unit has a team of neutral investigators who investigate complaints of discrimination and bias-based harassment;

 - DCR’s Legal Unit has a team of attorneys who work with investigators on investigations, evaluating the parties’ legal claims and defenses, and assisting the Director in deciding motions and in reaching ultimate findings in each case;

 - DCR’s Community Relations Unit has a team of community relations specialists who work to prevent acts of discrimination and bias-based harassment through education and community engagement and work directly with impacted communities after civil rights incidents.

 - DCR’s Strategic Initiatives and Enforcement Unit has a team of attorneys who draft regulations and legal guidance documents, review and comment on proposed legislation, issue reports to raise the profile of civil rights issues, and undertake Director-Initiated Investigations into possible patterns and practices of discrimination.